Adebayo Akinfenwa: Wycombe Wanderers

 Following his departure from AFC Wimbledon, Akinfenwa signed for Wycombe Wanderers.
 In April 2018, he was nominated for the EFL League Two Player of the Season award.
 With his strike against Doncaster Rovers on 29 February 2020, Akinfenwa became Wycombe's record goal scorer in the English Football League with 54 goals.
-On 13 July 2020, Akinfenwa and Wycombe won the 2020 League One play-off Final over Oxford gaining promotion to the Championship for the first time in both the player's career and the club's history.
+On 13 July 2020, Akinfenwa and Wycombe won the 2020 League One play-off final over Oxford gaining promotion to the Championship for the first time in both the player's career and the club's history.
 Akinfenwa finished the season as the club's joint-top league goal scorer with 10 goals.

 On 8 July 2021, Akinfenwa signed a new one-year contract with the club.
 He confirmed that it would be his last season in professional football, and indicated that after football he was considering moving into acting or professional wrestling.
-Akinfenwa's last game for Wycombe was the 2022 League One play-off Final, where he featured as a 75th minute substitute but could not prevent a 2–0 loss to Sunderland.
+Akinfenwa's last game for Wycombe was the 2022 EFL League One play-off final, where he featured as a 75th minute substitute but could not prevent a 2–0 loss to Sunderland.

-Faversham Town
+Post-professional retirement

+In March 2022, Akinfenwa was set to make his professional wrestling debut at Progress 146.
+He was supposed to tag with Anthony Ogogo against Malik and Kosta Konstantino, but pulled out at the last minute for unspecified reasons.

+On 11 July 2022, Akinfenwa appeared in a pre-season friendly for Isthmian League North Division side Hashtag United against Walthamstow.
+Akinfenwa featured for the entire first half before being substituted during the half-time break.
+Hashtag United confirmed that Akinfenwa would not be joining the team full-time due to his personal schedule and potential injury issues.

 In March 2023, Akinfenwa came out of retirement and joined Faversham Town of the Isthmian League.
-He made his debut against Lancing on 11 March.
+He made his debut against Lancing on 11 March 2023.
+On 25 March 2023, Akinfenwa had a 94th minute penalty saved by outfield player Harrison Pont on his home debut for Faversham, against rivals Sittingbourne.

+In 2025, Akinfenwa was named as part of the line-up for the television show Celebrity SAS: Who Dares Wins.

+Personal life

+Although Akinfenwa observed Ramadan as a child, he is now a Christian.
+He is a close friend of Clarke Carlisle, his former teammate at Northampton Town.

+Akinfenwa has been ranked as the strongest footballer in the world in various editions of the FIFA videogame series.
+In September 2014 he was invited to attend the launch party for FIFA 15 alongside various celebrities and Premier League players, including Rio Ferdinand, George Groves and Lethal Bizzle.
+Akinfenwa reportedly weighs around 16 stone and can bench press 180 kg.

+He runs a clothing label called Beast Mode On which plays on his strong man reputation.
+His autobiography The Beast: My Story was published by Headline Publishing in 2017.